Wastewater Treatment Operator

 - Work shifts and nights; and work overtime, standby, and/or callback duty.

-Skills: Skill in the use of personal computers including word processing and spreadsheet software applications.
+- Skill in the use of personal computers including word processing and spreadsheet software applications

 - Colorado Wastewater Treatment Plant Operators Class A or B Certificate required

-- Or ability to obtain required certification within Aurora Water Department guidelines
+- Or the ability to obtain required certification within Aurora Water Department guidelines

-- Moderate physical work requiring ability to lift and carry objects weighing up to 50 pounds repetitively
+- Moderate physical work requiring the ability to lift and carry objects weighing up to 50 pounds repetitively, with or without assistance

 - Regular lifting and carrying of objects weighing up to 20 pounds